Call 020 8979 9684

 What is an Interest Only Mortgage?

-A mortgage is a fixed term loan secured on a property.
+A mortgage is a fixed-term loan secured on a property.
 The loan is intended to be repaid in full by the end of the fixed term.
 Under a capital and interest, or repayment mortgage arrangement a little capital is repaid each month during the term of the loan.
 In this way, the full capital amount is settled before the term ends.

-How an Interest Only Mortgage works
+How an Interest-Only Mortgage Works

-Under an interest only arrangement, the borrower services the interest only during the term of the mortgage and the full capital balance is still outstanding at the end of the mortgage term.
+Under an interest-only arrangement, the borrower services the interest only during the term of the mortgage and the full capital balance is still outstanding at the end of the mortgage term.
 At this point, the borrower will need to repay the capital from their own funds or by selling the property.

 Borrowers use various methods to generate cash to repay the mortgage capital at the end of the term.
-These include investment products such as ISA’s and pensions, bonus payments, expected inheritances and sale of other property.
+These include investment products such as ISA’s and pensions, bonus payments, expected inheritances and the sale of other property.

 View our video – interest only mortgages